 Now add it to your prepared baking dish and cook until softened for approximately 20 minutes.

-Meanwhile, in a smaller bowl, add crushed Ritz crackers, vegetarian Parmesan cheese, and pour in melted butter, and stir to combine.
+Meanwhile, in a smaller bowl, add crushed Ritz crackers and vegetarian Parmesan cheese, pour in melted butter, and stir to combine.

 Now sprinkle the Ritz cracker crumbs mixture evenly over the top of your cooked squash.